 Yes.
-According to guidance NASFAA has received from the U.S. Department of Education (ED), students can be paid FWS funds if they are unable to work due to a COVID-19 related disruption that occurs during the 2020-21 academic year.
+According to guidance NASFAA has received from the U.S. Department of Education (ED), students can be paid FWS funds if they are unable to work due to a COVID-19 related disruption that occurs during the 2020-21 or 2021-22 academic years.
 Per ED, "The part of the statement in the April 3, 2020 Electronic Announcement requiring students to have 'begun their FWS job prior to the declaration of the national emergency' in order to qualify for COVID-19 FWS relief no longer applies.
 The flexibility provided under Section 3505 of the CARES Act can be applied in more than one academic year if disruptions occur during multiple academic years.
 However, the CARES Act provides that the relief provided in that section only applies 'for all or part of [the] academic year due to [the] qualifying emergency…' Therefore, in order for an institution to make payments of Federal Work-Study funds to students who did not actually work the associated hours, a disruption related to the COVID-19 national emergency must have taken place during the same academic year that those FWS funds were awarded."

 The Conditions: The school may choose to continue to pay students who are unable to continue working an FWS job due to a COVID-19 related disruption during the award period (or academic year) only if all of the following conditions are met: